kaidez/javascript-prototype-screencast/scripts/02-script.md

 So, the question mark is the "if" statement part of the code, but the full colon here is the "else" part.
 So that means if opts.pool does NOT equal undefined, it will be set to whatever the valur of this.opts, which will be the parameter that gets passed.

-So let's test this...I still have test.setOptions here, which fires off that console.log statement that's returning pool's value to the browser console.
+So let's test this...I still have test.setHomeOptions here, which fires off that console.log statement that's returning pool's value to the browser console.

 So if I go back to the browser and refresh...it returns false, which should be expected.
 Because if we don't set it as a parameter, JavaScript sets its value to undefined, and our code is told to change the value to false in that situation.